nfdi4plants/arcCommander-docs/src/docs/02SubcommandVerbs.md

 Article Status: Publishable
 ---

-## Subcommand verbs

-while not all object subcommands support all verbs, here is a list of the verbs and what to expect when they are applicable for an `<object>`:
+While not all object subcommands support all verbs, here is a list of the verbs and what to expect when they are applicable for an `<object>`:

 - arc `<object>` **init** : will initialize a new empty `<object>` in the ARC.
 - arc `<object>` **create** will create a new `<object>` with the passed arguments in the ARC.